The Example of St. Thérèse of Lisieux

 REMEMBER THAT WE ARE ON GOD’S TIME.
 Finally, in her short life (she died of tuberculosis at age 24), Thérèse tried to be another Jesus in all she did.
 Jesus never hurried or rushed, even though he had only three short years to accomplish his mission.
 He let the little children come to him, he chatted with an outcast woman at the well, he even went to parties and weddings!
 One of the reasons we feel that our lives have become too complicated is because we dash through our days instead of allowing them to unfold in God’s will.
 When we act like Jesus, we will have all the time we really need.

 St. Thérèse knew that there never will be enough time or energy to do everything.
 But she also knew that when we place our days into God’s hands, we will have the resources we need to do everything we are supposed to be do.
-Using her “little way” as our guide, we can coax the raging lion of complications that arrives each September into becoming a purring house cat of simplicity.
+Using her “little way” as our guide, we can coax the raging lion of complications that arrives each school year into becoming a purring house cat of simplicity.